decentralizedthoughts/decentralizedthoughts.github.io/_posts/2026-03-07-simultaneous-agreement.md

 sitemap: false
 ---

-Most modern blockchain protocols use [partial synchrony](https://decentralizedthoughts.github.io/2019-06-01-2019-5-31-models/) based BFT protocols that proceed in views.
+Most modern blockchain protocols use [partial synchrony](https://decentralizedthoughts.github.io/2019-06-01-2019-5-31-models/)-based BFT protocols that proceed in views.
 Each view has a designated leader.
 This naturally leads to the following design question:

 > How should parties synchronize the transition from view $i$ to view $i+1$?